 Ok you might not be able to see the Royals but you can have a good try as it is possible to go inside Kensington Palace which has been a palace since 1689!

 Admission into the palace and it’s gardens is chargeable and if you don’t want to pay or don’t have time it is still very impressive to see the Palace from the outside.

 I personally love the huge pedestrian path that lines the Palace and the round pond in front of it which is really nice to walk around.

-6 Head into the Serpentine Gallery in Kensington Gardens
+6 Head into the Serpentine Galleries in Kensington Gardens

-The Serpentine Gallery comprises of two galleries which are just a 5 minutes’ walk from each other on either side of The Serpentine Bridge.
+The Serpentine Galleries comprise of two galleries which are just a 5 minutes’ walk from each other on either side of The Serpentine Bridge.
 They have world-renowned art, architecture and design exhibitions and it’s free to enter.

 7 Discover the Mews

 The mews are the back streets of London.
 They used to be stables for horse and carriages with the living quarters on top but now they are very much in demand and come with a big price tag.

 Although you can find Mews all over London, Kensington has the most and if you’ve ever seen a photo on Instagram of one of the London Mews’ 9/10 it will be in Kensington.